-The default background that will grace the screens of over 22 million Ubuntu desktops in this April’s release of Ubuntu 14.04 appears to have been revealed.
+The default background that will grace the screens of over 22 million Ubuntu desktops in this April’s release of Ubuntu 14.04 LTS has been revealed.

-Being the nostalgic sort we are, it’s time for our bi-annual gawp back through the annuls of Ubuntu wallpapers past…
+Being the nostalgic sort, we felt it was time to dust off our directory of screenshots to take a bi-annual gawp back through the annuls of Ubuntu wallpapers past…

 Ubuntu 4.10 ‘Warty Warthog’

 When people have complained about the ‘brownness‘ of Ubuntu in releases gone by I have often wanted to point back to this wallpaper – Ubuntu’s first – so that their opinion could manoeuvre itself into something called ‘context’.

 In hindsight this wallpaper is nothing more than an utterly spiritless block of brown with a logo.
 Sure, the gradient adds a bit of activity but the pallid brown colour lent an uninspiring start to the design of Ubuntu’s desktop.

 For the Hedgehog first impressions were bucked up: out went the subtle-almost-invisible gradient used previously and in came some wispy light effects and a darker, homely brown hue.